sfchan2019/OpenWeatherProject/README.md

   * Test temp_min is Less than or Equal to temp_max
   * Test temp_max is Greater than or equal to temp_min

+## Testing for Response Headers
+* For each header, test that the number of character is Greater than 0 so it is not empty
+* For the Content-Type, test that it is returning json content
+* For the Content-Length, test that the value is Greater than 0

+## Posible Tests should be carried out
+* Format test
+ * The attribute weather.icon should be in the format two digit number and an alphabetic character (01a)
+ * The header Date should be in the format (Wed, 09 Oct 2019 10:57:28 GMT), short form of the day of the week, two digit number, short form    of the month, year in four digit number, time in hh:mm:ss, name of the timezone.